JonJagger/cyber-dojo/README.md

 reviewing your programming dojo
 ===============================
 You can get to the dashboard page in two ways.
-  * from the home page, enter the practice id and click the [review] button.
+  * from the home page, enter the dojo's id and click the [review] button.
   * from the test page, click the animal image at the top right

 Each horizontal row corresponds to one animal and displays, from left to right,